tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 	My Variable –- illegal as it is more than one word

 Avoid giving a variable the same name as a custom property.
-If you refer to a custom property, and there is a variable by the same name, LiveCode uses the contents of the variable as the name of the custom property.
+If you refer to a custom property, and there is a variable by the same name, xTalk uses the contents of the variable as the name of the custom property.
 Generally this will produce unexpected results.

-Global variables whose names begin with "gRev" are reserved by the LiveCode development environment.
+Global variables whose names begin with "gRev" are reserved by the xTalk development environment.

 See the section on *Tips for Writing Good Code* below for advice on choosing variable names.